samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 Note how the News and Nav functional modules come with their own Contracts and Core class libraries.
 Also note how they is no trace of a solution-wide "Company.Project.Core.dll" anymore.

+Note how Branding and Search are smaller modules, and don't need to expose any reusable functionality through a Contracts DLL of their own.

+The roles of the Dependencies and ServiceLocator projects are explained below.

 ### Company.Project.Module.Contracts.dll

 The "Contracts" assembly of a module holds the following: